-Calcofluor White Staining: It is commonly used to directly detect fungal element and to observe the subtle characteristics of fungi grown in culture.
-The cell walls of fungi will bind the stain calcofluor white, which greatly enhances visibility of fungal element in tissue or other specimens.
+Calcofluor White Staining: It is commonly used to directly detect fungal elements and to observe the subtle characteristics of fungi grown in culture.
+The cell walls of fungi will bind the stain calcofluor white, which greatly enhances the visibility of fungal elements in tissue or other specimens.

-Capsule stain: It helps to demonstrates presence of capsule in bacteria or yeasts.
+Capsule stain: It helps to demonstrate the presence of capsule in bacteria or yeasts.
 Streptococcus pneumoniae, Neisseria meningitidis, Haemophilus influenzae, Klebsiella pneumoniae are common capsulated bacteria.

 Cytoplasmic inclusion stains: Identifies intracellular deposits of starch, glycogen, polyphosphates, hydroxybutyrate, and other substances.
-E.g. Albert staining is used to stain the volutin or metachromatic granules of C. diphtheria.
+E.g. Albert staining is used to stain the volutin or metachromatic granules of C. diphtheriae.

 Endospore stain: It demonstrates spore structure in bacteria as well as free spores.
 Relatively few species of bacteria produce endospores, so a positive result from endospore staining methods is an important clue in bacterial identification.
-Bacillus spp and Clostridium spp are main endospore producing bacterial genera.
+Bacillus spp and Clostridium spp are the main endospores producing bacterial genera.

-Gram stain is a very important differential staining techniques used in the initial characterization and classification of bacteria in Microbiology.
-Gram staining helps to identify bacterial pathogens in specimens and cultures by their Gram reaction (Gram positive and Gram Negative) and morphology (Cocci/Rod).
+Gram stain is a very important differential staining technique used in the initial characterization and classification of bacteria in microbiology.
+Gram staining helps to identify bacterial pathogens in specimens and cultures by their Gram reaction (Gram-positive and Gram-negative) and morphology (cocci/rod).

 The number and arrangements of flagella are critical in identifying species of motile bacteria.